 - If track 16 is playing only 1 note (e.g. C), as the other track's notes must match the track 16 chord, track 1 to 15 will only output C notes. - If track 16 is playing the 12 chromatic notes, the other tracks notes will remain unchanged.
-14. Effects 14.1.
+13. Effects 13.1.
 Overview Each track can hold up to 8 real-time effects.
 Notes played live and recorded in a pattern are processed and sent to the outputs in real-time by the effect engines.
 All the effects are non-destructive, and polyphonic capable.
 The position of an effect in the chain is very important: an Harmonizer placed after an Arpeggiator will not sound like an Arpeggiator placed after an Harmonizer.
 Experiment with the order of effects to generate eccentric melodies.

 It's also possible to add multiple effects of the same engine on the same track (e.g. chaining two Arpeggiators).
 Finally, every effect parameter can be edited in real-time via CC message and CV inputs, thanks to the modMatrix.
-14.2.
+13.2.
 MIDI chain, from track input to output The diagram below represents the routing of midi events (notes and automation) for 1 track.
 Events played live are merged with recorded/programmed events, and then are processed successively by the project transpose and scaler (if enabled), the modMatrix and the midi effects.

-14.3.
+13.3.
 Adding an effect, tweaking parameters Press effect , select an empty slot and Press the menu encoder to add a new effect in the rack.

+LFO effect is selected, you can play with its parameters with the 8x encoders

 Use left screen and Rotate the 8x encoders to play with the selected effect parameters.

 Tip Hold encoder param to reset the value.

-14.4.
+13.4.
 Advanced operations

 Select an effect and Press menu encoder to access the following options:

 TOGGLE ON/OFF

 Mute and unmute the effect.